Huevos (film series): Un gallo con muchos huevos (2015)

 The first full CG animated entry, Toto is now a grown rooster who summons the courage to battle against a champion rooster fighter, Bankivoide (Sergio Sendel), in effort to save his home from bankruptcy.
 Along the way, he is trained by a goofball duck egg, Patín Patán (Omar Chaparro), who taught him fighting and non-fighting moves.
 The film introduces new main characters; Di (Maite Perroni) who is Toto's love interest, Don Poncho (Jose Lavat) who is Di's father, Fidencio who is the family's dog, and La Abuelita (María Alicia Delgado) who is the ranch's owner.

-Un rescate de huevitos (2021)
+Un rescate de huevitos/Little Eggs: An African Rescue (2021)

 Toto and Di must rescue their newborn egg children, Max and Uly, after Russian thieves steal them for a millionaires' food event in Africa.
 Together with their egg friends, Willy, Bibi, and Confi, they go on an adventure in the safari with dangerous animal encounters and human battles.

-Huevitos congelados (2022)
+Huevitos congelados/Little Eggs: A Frozen Rescue (2022)

 In the final installment, Toto must return a young polar bear and penguins to their home in the South Pole after making a promise to his mother.
 He, with his family and friends, must cooperate together and overcome obstacles, while being pursued by the evil circus owners.
 It was released streaming-only, exclusively through Vix+ on December 14, 2022.